-(I am training clinicians to do diagnostic assessments to help immigrants being deported via a series of 3 webinar trainings.
-The next series starts June 16th Friday 11 am – 12:30 pm.
-Go HERE to register.
-You can review more of the course on this page also.
-I’m offering free consultation for attendees who move forward to do pro bono cases for lawyers of immigrants.)
+In 2017 I trained 115 clinicians to do diagnostic assessments to help immigrants being deported via a series of 3 webinar trainings.
+I’m also offering free consultation for attendees who move forward to do pro bono cases for lawyers of immigrants.
+To participate in the online consult group meeting monthly go here.
+There is no need to have been trained by me and there is no charge.

 About 20 of these cases were assessments of the client for cases being filed under VAWA (Violence Against Women Act).
 Most of these clients were seeking a suspension of deportation.